INFO6105-Spring19/hyperparameter-db-project-db17/README.md

 ### ***Case 1***

-Find the best model' name and aucuracy by their measurement: rmse,mse.
+Find the best model' name and accuracy by their measurement: rmse,mse.
 Return its model name and auc, and runtime respectively.
 ```mysql
 DROP VIEW best_model;